TACC/Lmod/README.md

    5. Collection only written to ~/.config/lmod directory.

-   6. Great performance improvment when load a module with many dependencies.
+   6. Great performance improvements when loading a module with many dependencies.

 Bug Fixes: